perrystephenson/midas/Documentation/UnderstandingTextMining.md

 * the model could build a binary or a probabilistic classifier, and this may include linear and non-linear combinations of these features.

 Modelling approaches can be discriminative or generative.
 Generative classifiers learn what the data "looks like" in each category and aim to maximise likelihood - naive bayes is an example of this approach.
 Discriminative classifiers aim to identify differences between categories and exploit these to predict the most appropriate classification - logistic regression, SVM, k-NN are examples of this approach.

+Essentially, automatic topic categorisation is the closest you can get to "vanilla" machine learning when working with text.
+Unigrams, n-grams, skip-grams etc can be used to create a sparse feature-space, and then any appropriate ML techniques can be used to learn an appropriate model.

+## Opinion Mining

+There are lots of things we might like to know about an opinion represented in text:

+* Who does the opinion belong to?
+* What entity is the opinion about?
+* What is the opinion?
+* In what situation was the opinion expressed?
+* What does the opinion tell us about the opinion holder's sentiment?

+These elements are easy for a human to extract, but to do so using a computer requires the use of NLP techniques - in particular the deeper techniques like semantic analysis.
+This is really hard to do with current techniques, so the easiest way to obtain this information is externally!
+This obviously depends on the data available and your specific context.

+### Latent Aspect Rating Analysis

+This allows us to provide detailed analysis of text like reviews.
+It allows you to break down a single score into k latent scores - for example an overall 5 star review for a hotel might be broken down into value, rooms, service, location etc.

+Given a set of such reviews, LARA aims to discover:

+* major aspects commented on in the reviews
+* ratings for each of the latent aspects
+* relative importance of each of those aspects, for each reviewer (weightings)

+LARA is performed in two stages:

+1. Get the count of terms from the document, and allocate each of the term counts to their aspect segment
+2. Latent Rating Regression, which encompasses:
+  1. multipluing the term counts by the latent term weightings
+  2. adding the term weightings for each latent aspect to identify the aspect rating
+  3. multiplying these aspect ratings by aspect weightings to predict the overall score.

+The latent weightings are learned using a generative model, similar to PLSA.
+The k latent aspects are normally specified manually, and the keywords in those latent aspects can be learned through many of the previously discussed techniques.

+Unfortunately at this stage it does not seem that anyone has implemented this approach in R or Python.

+## Sentiment Classification

+Sentiment can be viewed in a few ways:

+* Polarity (positive/neutral/negative, or more categories if needed)
+* Emotion (happy/sad/fearful/angry/surprised/disgusted)

+Viewing sentiment through these lenses is simply a special case of text categorisation, which means that all of the existing ML techniques can be used to help train classifiers for sentiment.
+In addition, there may be an implied order within the categories, which can benefits from tools such as ordinal regression.

+## Text-Based Prediction

+Using context helps every step of the text mining workflow.
+It can help generate effective predictors from text by helping with every step of the text-mining workflow.

+Text often has rich context information:

+* direct (location, time, author, source)
+* indirect (social network of author, other text by same author, author's age)
+* any other related data

+This context can be used to partition data for comparative analysis, or to provide meaning to the discovered topics.
+Questions which might be asked include:

+* What topics are increasing/decreasing in importance over time?
+* Is there any difference in the text (topics or otherwise) when partitioned by geography?
+* What are some commonalities between different authors?
+* Do authors write differently based on the medium? e.g. different social networks
+* Are any topics correlated with important external events?
+* What issues "mattered" in an election campaign?

+### Contextual Probabilistic Latent Semantic Analysis

+This is an extention to PLSA which allows context variables influence both the coverage and the content of topics in the model.
+In the generative model, the set of possible contexts now has a set of weightings which influence the selection of a topic distribution when selecting a word to appear in the document.

+Contexts can also be derived from other known information - for example you can use knowledge about historical events to identify differences in text before/after an event.

+## Text Features

+This is section applies equally to all techniques where features are derived from text to be used in text mining algorithms.

+Some commonly used text features include:

+* Character n-grams (normally with a range of n values) - less discriminative than unigrams however they can be more robust to spelling mistakes
+* Word n-grams (sometimes with a small range of n values) allow for context and to some degree allows part-of-speech to be used.
+* POS tag n-grams - mixed n-gram with words and POS tags (for example "ADJECTIVE_NOUN" or "great_NOUN", etc
+* Word classes (POS tag, semantic concept, paradigmatically or syntagmatically related words)
+* Frequent patterns (frequent word set, collocations, etc)
+* Parse-tree based (frequent subtrees, paths, etc)

+Generating these features is a programming problem, so it won't be covered here.